 The function the particular chain member performs is italicized in the discussion that follows.
 Supplier produces products or parts by using materials that another supplier provided.
 Source is a special supplier that generates materials.
 Every material flow in a chain starts with a source.
 Storage is a supplier that stores materials until another chain member requires them.
 An example of storage is a warehouse in a distribution network.
 Deliverer transports materials from a particular chain member to another.
 A 3rd Party Logistics (3PLs) company is one of the typical examples of deliverer.
 Consumer gives purchase orders and receives products.
 Planner makes operational plans for all chain members in order to deliver products to consumers just in time.
 Planner controls other chain members by giving orders to them or sending signals to replenish materials.
 Planner often plays a role as a supervisor of suppliers.
 Table 1 provides a definition and example of each chain member type.
-Figure 2 is another representation of the supply chain example that is shown in Figure 1.
+Figure 1 is an example of representation of a supply chain system by using the abstracted chain members.
+This chain includes three 1st-tier and two 2nd-tier suppliers, a final product plant, a retailer that possesses a warehouse, a transporter, a 3rd party logistics company that directly delivers products to customers, and three consumers.